NSW Premier Cricket: Later history

-Sydney grade cricket also has a proud history of welcoming budding, current or former first-class and Test cricketers from around the world.
+Sydney grade cricket also has a history of welcoming budding, current or former first-class and Test cricketers from around the world.
 Players are primarily sourced from England's county competition.
 In 2015/16, there were over 10 players in the competition plying their trade in the first-grade competition.
 In the late 1990s and early 2000s Kevin Pietersen and Andrew Strauss amongst others played seasons in Sydney.
 Such is the strength of the competition that some well-known players have been known to play multiple matches in second grade.

 To address shortcomings in players making the transition from first-grade to State cricket, two seasons ago a different type of ball was introduced into the first-grade competition.
 This ball is the same used by state players but had not previously been used due to its cost (A$150 each).
 While the ball is still a four-piece ball, its seam is less pronounced and more difficult to swing.
 Bowlers, in particular fast bowlers, have had to work much harder at getting wickets.
 Since its introduction scores within the competition have increased.
 There have been higher team and individual scores (400+ scores by teams are not the rare occurrence they once were).

 In the 2016/17 season, the competition changed its name to NSW Premier Cricket.
 The name change was part of a Cricket Australia initiative to standardise the naming of the elite men's cricket competition within each state's capital city.